 First year students majoring in School of Engineering and Applied Sciences (SEAS) programs will be registered by either the SEAS Office of Undergraduate Education or the UB Honors College prior to orientation.
 Advisors from various units will work together to register students participating in other special programs or activities, such as intercollegiate athletics, ACE, EOP, Ackers, or the Undergraduate Academies.

-We have already reserved seats in all of the required courses you will need to take this fall and placed them into block schedules designed for each of you.
+We have already reserved seats in all of the required courses you will need to take this fall and placed them into learning communities designed for each of you.
 This system of advance registration takes into account your high school background as represented in your transcript, SAT/ACT scores, and the data you submit on the orientation data form.
 Therefore, you do not need to create your schedule on your own.
-In addition, most engineering block schedules have approximately 10-20 students following a similar course schedule.
+In addition, most engineering learning communities have approximately 10-20 students following a similar course schedule.
 Even though your largest class this semester might be your chemistry class with almost 200 students in the lecture, you will know a handful of other students because they are also in your required engineering, math, and some UB Curriculum classes.

 Note: Students placed into MTH 141, Calculus 1, must successfully complete the ALEKS placement assessment.